-- > items that impact the Net Operating Revenues Ratio - endowment returns - capital appropriations, grants, gifts, and transfers - endowment gifts
+- items that impact the Net Operating Revenues Ratio - endowment returns - capital appropriations, grants, gifts, and transfers - endowment gifts

 The nominal rate of return on net position is the actual return unadjusted for inflation or other factors.
-The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index.
+The real rate of return adjusts the nominal rate for the effects of inflation using the Higher Education Price Index (HEPI).
+Publishers of the HEPI sometimes revise data for prior years as new information becomes available.
+The real rates presented below reflect the HEPI inflation factors published for August 31, 2020 and may differ from rates presented in previous years' reports.

-UM's nominal rate of return on net position has been positive for each of the years from FY10 to FY19; however, in the six most recent years, inflation outpaced UM's nominal rate, resulting in negative real rates of return.
+UM's nominal rate of return on net position has been positive for each of the ten years presented; however, inflation has outpaced UM's nominal rate since FY14, resulting in negative real rates of return.